 Filing and paying tax returns at the right time will make you free from stress.
 However, receiving notice of Discrepancy from the Bureau of Internal Revenue (BIR) could be an additional burden to you as a taxpayer.
-What will you do if you receive such notification?
+What will you do if you receive such a notification?
 Should you ignore it?

 If you’re one of those who received notice from your RDO or BIR, you might be alert to seek advice on how to respond.
 Furthermore, if you’ve any suggestions or experienced your response to this notice, feel free to give comments below.
 However, if it is your first time encountering this dilemma, make sure to know why a particular taxpayer received a notice of Discrepancy.